 For the readers and the reluctant readers in the family, you’re sure to find something on at the Queensland State Library nearly every day.
 They even have special activities during the school holidays.

 For art lovers young and old there is plenty to do at the Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
 Although I admit feeling like a nervous wreck every time I take the boys through the art exhibitions, it is worth it just to get to the Children’s Art Centre.
 This place is absolutely amazing (and free).
 Its ever-changing programs are full of different interactive activities which keep the kids preoccupied for at least an hour.

 South Bank is renowned for its events, especially the hugely popular Brisbane Festival (September) which culminates in Riverfire on the final night.
 Riverfire is one of the most celebrated fireworks displays in Australia.

 All throughout the year, South Bank also puts on countless free concerts, events and markets.
 Visit Brisbane have the details.

 If you need a little music, theatre and dance in your life, the Queensland Performing Arts Complex (QPAC) is the place to be.
 QPAC put on some free events each year such as the Friday night Green Jam Sessions.
 The biggest offering of free events is during the Out of the Box Festival.
-If your boys are eight years and under, make some time for the Festival which is being held from 21 to 28 June 2016.
+If your boys are eight years and under, make some time for the Festival which is being held in June.
 The Festival also has a large number of paid events.

-If you are looking for more, QPAC offers a line up of top class artists in productions like The Sound of Music, Roald Dahl’s George’s Marvellous Medicine, Bangarra Dance Theatre and The Nutcracker Ballet, all with paid seating.
+If you are looking for more, QPAC offers a line up of top class artists in productions like The Sound of Music, Roald Dahl, Bangarra Dance Theatre and The Nutcracker Ballet, all with paid seating.
 You are sure to find something to enjoy.